Bachelor of Arts/Bachelor of Commerce

 Tel +61 3 9627 4877

-(i) Students enrolled in this combined course will be required to undertake units of study at both the Geelong Waurn Ponds Campus and the Geelong Waterfront Campus.
+(i) Students enrolled in this combined course will be required to undertake units of study at both Waurn Ponds (Geelong) and the Waterfront (Geelong).

-(ii) Not all Bachelor of Commerce major sequences are available via on campus study at the Warrnambool campus.
-International students studying on a student visa may take a maximum of 25% of their total course units via off campus study so should seek course advice to plan their studies if they are enrolled at the Warrnambool campus and wish to undertake a major sequence not available at that campus.
+(ii) Not all Bachelor of Commerce major sequences are available at Warrnambool campus.
+International students studying on a student visa may take a maximum of 25% of their total course units via Cloud (online) mode so should seek course advice to plan their studies if they are enrolled at the Warrnambool campus and wish to undertake a major sequence not available at that campus.

 Deakin's Bachelor of Arts/Bachelor of Commerce is a combined course which leads to two awards.
 The course allows you to combine complementary major sequences such as politics and policy studies and economics; marketing and journalism; and management and public relations.